UltraMantis Black: Grand Champion (2017)

 On February 4, 2017, UltraMantis Black appeared at Chikara's season 18 opener, seemingly announcing his return to in-ring action.
 During the announcement UltraMantis wore the Grand Championship belt, which was last held by Hallowicked.
 It was later confirmed that UltraMantis Black was the actual Grand Champion, having won the title during season 17, which had been taped at the end of 2016 on December 29.
 He lost the title to Juan Francisco de Coronado on April 1.
 On May 27, UltraMantis Black teamed up with Dasher Hatfield, Icarus, Ophidian and the returning Mister Zero to defeat Frightmare, Hallowicked, El Hijo del Ice Cream, Juan Francisco de Coronado and the returning Gran Akuma in a ten-man tag team match.
 This match was said to be his final match in Chikara.

 Absolute Intense Wrestling (2013)

 On November 1, 2013, UltraMantis Black made a surprise debut for Absolute Intense Wrestling (AIW), challenging Ethan Page and defeating him in the subsequent match to win the promotion's top title, the AIW Absolute Championship.
 This marked the first championship reign in UltraMantis' career.
 On December 27, UltraMantis lost the title back to Page in a three-way elimination match also involving Johnny Gargano.

 Music career

 Ultramantis played in Nazareth, Pennsylvania hardcore band The Ultimate Warriors until their breakup In 2004.
-In 2014, UltraMantis and members of Pissed Jeans released an extended play through Relapse Records.
+In 2014, UltraMantis and members of Pissed Jeans formed a hardcore band also named UltraMantis Black, they have released two full-lengths through Relapse Records and an extended play on cassette.
+Much of the band's lyrics are written from a pro-vegan perspective.